ThibaultJanBeyer/DragSelect/CONTRIBUTING.md

 npm test
 ```

-There aren’t many automated tests yet.
-So please also test manually:

-### Manual

-- If you feel like your test case should be permanently tested before each release, just extract it to a new file in the `tests` folder.
+- If you feel like your test case should be permanently tested before each release, please add it to the `__tests__` folder.

-- Write what to test & name it `test#.html` where `#` is the next available number.

-- Once you are happy with your changes, **always test all test scenarios in `tests/`**.
-I.e. `tests/test1.html`,  `tests/test2.html` etc.

-- Unfortunately, this has to be done manually at the moment.